 4. Make a Reward system – This is one of my favorites.
 Pick what works best for you, weekly rewards or monthly rewards.
 Find a reward that doesn’t counteract your goal.
 Reward yourself in another way.
 Maybe see if your significant other will help you with this and give you a massage or maybe ask your best friend to get a manicure with you.
 Find a way to make it special and be clear to everyone around you why you’re celebrating or rewarding yourself.
 Be proud that you’ve accomplished your New Years resolution for a week, a month and soon a year.
 Yes some people will laugh at the beginning but in the end you’ll be happy for completing your goal.

 5. When does this goal end?
 Sometimes a goal can seem endless because we aren’t getting to that finish line which is why we aren’t picking a weight amount but choosing to bring easy healthy experiences into our day to day life.
 You’re making a new years resolution that will change your life and eventually help you accomplish your goal.
-Option: If you’re looking for more of a planned out goal that has a beginning/middle/end try the S’moo45 planner.
-45 days that walks you through your goals to be healthier.
-This short term goal is manageable and walks you through each day.
-It is a great way to start your year.

 6. Design Your Environment – In many ways, your environment drives your behavior.
 Say it’s 11pm and you’ve just walked into the kitchen to see a plate of cookies on the counter.
 They are so easy to just grab and munch on!
 If you design your environment to not have cookies in it or even to just have those cookies in a place where you have to go grab a step stool in order to reach them, you’re having to put a lot more energy into getting them, so you probably won’t mindlessly grab a cookie.
 This extra time to think about your actions will normally allow you to go for the celery in the fridge instead.
 Or for example, if you’re trying to read more instead of watch TV.
 Put a book near the couch and put the remote out of arms reach.
 You’d be surprised how often we give into habits because we’ve made them so accessible.

 7. Surround Yourself With Positive People – They say you’re a combination of the 5 people you’re closest to.
 At one point a few years ago, I had super negative boss and two friends who were very competitive and complained all the time.
 My husband started to notice my personality was changing.
 It was hard to admit it to myself but he was right.
 The people I was hanging out with were changing me!
 Studies have shown that the people around us have a surprisingly big impact on our behavior.
 One study showed that if you have a friend who becomes obese, your risk of obesity increases by 57 percent — even if your friend lives hundreds of miles away!
 Other research has shown that we tend to feel the same way, and adopt the same goals, as the people we spend the most time with.
+If you want to find more accountability partners, we suggest joining our community!

 We normally realize when we are making bad choices.
 Those bad choices can turn into bad habits.
 It’s when we don’t have consequences that we normally continue down that road.
 It’s not easy but don’t let one day turn in to two.

 BUT good choices can feel SO good.
 Allow yourself to get hooked on good habits.
 It’s easy to fall into bad habits but with these steps above you can just as easily choose to fall into good habits this New Year.
+We do have an awesome New Years challenge we just launched, which is a great place to start.
+You can join here once you make an account. 🙂

 Here is to you and the New Year.
 We know you can stay strong and complete your goals to be a stronger, healthier woman in the New Year!